hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    multiple iterations of) hashing via SHA-1. (currently only SHA-1 is in use within the Internet).

+Hardaker & Dukhovni       Expires 14 March 2022                 [Page 2]

+Internet-Draft                    title                   September 2021

    NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
-Use of the opt-out feature allow large registries to only sign as many NSEC3

-Hardaker & Dukhovni     Expires 26 February 2022                [Page 2]

-Internet-Draft                    title                      August 2021

-   records as there are signed DS or other RRsets in the zone - with opt-out, unsigned delegations don't require additional NSEC3 records.
+Use of the opt-out feature allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone - with opt-out, unsigned delegations don't require additional NSEC3 records.
    This sacrifices the tamper-resistance proof of non-existence offered